p2eengineering/kalp-studio-documentation/docs/Products/Kalp-Studio-Console/Dashboard/How-to-Navigate-Kalp-Studio-Platform-as-a-New-User.md

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/2.+Dashboard/3.png)

 Upon logging in, the Dashboard appears as your control center.
 Here, you’ll find all the key features of Kalp Studio, as shown in the above screenshot.
+The key components of the Dashboard include:

 -   **Connect Wallet:** A clear "Connect Now" button prompts you to link your wallet and gain access to decentralized apps and services.
 The section is highlighted in the screenshot below, helping you get started.